philips-forks/cmake-dependency-submission/README.md

           buildPath: 'build'
 ```

+## Non-FetchContent dependencies

+When an external dependency is not FetchContent-compatible, or there is another reason to consume a dependency without using FetchContent, the dependency can still be detected by this Action using an annotation in a CMake file.

+The annotation should be in the following format:

+`# cmake-dependency-scan [package-url]`

+Where `[package-url]` should be a valid Package URL like `pkg:github/google/googletest@v1.13.0`

 ## License

-This project is licensed under the MIT License - check [LICENSE](LICENSE) for details.
+This project is licensed under the [MIT](https://choosealicense.com/licenses/mit/) license.
+See [LICENSE](LICENSE) for details.